drakefys2019/labs/_site/projects/lab2/lab2.md

 ### Catching Reflected Light
 As you traverse the desert ruins, consider how the Sun reflects brightly off various surfaces.

-<span style="color: blue"></span>

 ![Image 1](captures/capture_1-1.jpg#capture)
-What role might this effect play in any of this area's puzzles?
+<span style="color: blue">Group Discussion: What role might this effect play in any of this area's puzzles?</span>
 ![Image 2](captures/capture_1-2.jpg#capture)